-To that end, it is our responsibility to give you every opportunity to master the skills of critical thinking, with access to teachers, distinguished in their disciplines and professions, all in an environment that is well ordered, supportive, nurturing, and encouraging.
+As you consider the part you will play in society and the career you hope to pursue, weigh carefully your college choice and the investment a university like Pepperdine is determined to make in you.
+It is our responsibility to afford you every opportunity to master the skills of critical thinking and discover your calling, with access to faculty-distinguished in their disciplines and professions-in an environment that is equipped for learning; indeed, one that is enabling, nurturing, and safe.

-Welcome to Pepperdine, a different kind of University, one that cares for the quality of your instruction and the value of your spiritual journey-and one that will prepare you for a life of purpose, service, and leadership, if you will let us.
+Welcome to Pepperdine, a distinctively different university.
+We pledge to prepare you well for a life of purpose, service, and leadership, if you will let us.

-Andrew K. Benton President
+Andrew K. Benton

+President